Rescue and salvage ship

 Rescue and salvage ships (hull classification symbol ARS) are a type of military salvage tug.
 They are tasked with coming to the aid of stricken vessels.
-Their general mission capabilities include combat salvage, lifting, towing, retraction of grounded vessels, off-ship firefighting, and manned diving operations.
+Their general mission capabilities include combat salvage, lifting, towing, retraction of grounded vessels, off-ship firefighting, and crewed diving operations.
 They were common during World War II.

 List of rescue and salvage ships of the United States Navy by class

 The following ship classes have been designated under the ARS hull classification symbol in United States Navy Service.

 Lapwing-class minesweeper conversions

 The earliest designated United States Navy salvage ships (ARS) were converted Lapwing-class minesweepers.
 Ships of this type were operated by the United States Navy as salvage ships from June 1941 until USS Viking was decommissioned and scrapped in 1953.

 Diver class

 The United States Navy operated Diver-class rescue and salvage ships (ARS) from October 1943 until the last example was decommissioned in July 1979.
 Several ships of this class were converted to other uses, and USS Shackle remained in service as the 213' United States Coast Guard Cutter USCGC Acushnet until March 2011.